SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/00-Query-Basics.md

 # Getting the Query Basics

-Hello, youngling programmer, after getting to know the **data types** and **modeling your first database** in MYSQL, now it's time for you to learn how to do basic **CRUD** operations using queries to the data in it.

 First, let's understand what the acronym **CRUD** stands for including few query examples.

 -> **C** stands for **CREATE** -- using the **INSERT INTO** statement we can choose table and rows which we want to populate,